eventflow/EventFlow/Documentation/integration/read-stores.md

   // ...
 ```

-`EventFlow.Redis` uses [Redis OM](https://github.com/redis/redis-om-dotnet) to provide a LINQ like querying experience.
+`EventFlow.Redis` uses [Redis OM](https://github.com/redis/redis-om-dotnet) to provide a LINQ-like querying experience.
-Keep in mind that in order to query a read model by a field other than the id, you have to add the `[Indexed]` attribute to the field.
+Keep in mind that in order to query a read model by a field other than the ID, you have to add the `[Indexed]` attribute to the field.
 For more information, check the Redis OM documentation.